HyunjungWang/stock-sentiment/README.md

 - ETL Pipeline with Apache Airflow: Airflow orchestrates the extraction, transformation, and loading (ETL) process, fetching news articles, performing sentiment analysis, and storing the results in the database.

 ## Technologies
-- NewsAPI: Used to fetch the latest news articles related to specific stocks.
+- **NewsAPI**: Used to fetch the latest news articles related to specific stocks.

-- Sentiment Analysis: Sentiment of articles is analyzed using the VADER sentiment analysis model.
+- **Sentiment Analysis**: Sentiment of articles is analyzed using the VADER sentiment analysis model.

-- Yahoo Finance API: Used to fetch stock market prices.

-- PostgreSQL: A relational database to store news sentiment and stock price data.
+- **PostgreSQL**: A relational database to store news sentiment and stock price data.

-- Streamlit: A Python framework for building interactive web dashboards.
+- **Streamlit**: A Python framework for building interactive web dashboards.

-- Apache Airflow: Used to automate the ETL pipeline that fetches, analyzes, and stores data.
+- **Apache Airflow**: Used to automate the ETL pipeline that fetches, analyzes, and stores data.

 - Python: Main programming language, with libraries including requests, psycopg2, matplotlib, pandas, streamlit, yfinance, and vaderSentiment.